 The bedrooms are:

-Plus there is a sofa that opens in a comfortable double bed in the living room.
+There is a sofa bed that opens in a comfortable double bed in the living room.

 Dishwasher and washing machine.